 The California Environmental Quality Act (CEQA) requires agencies to evaluate the environmental implications of land use actions.
 An Initial Study and Mitigated Negative Declaration (IS 18-33-Attachment 6) was prepared and circulated for public review in compliance with CEQA guidelines section from March 12, 2020 to April 13, 2020.
-One comment was received during the public review period from a neighbor who objected to the use.
+Three comments were received during the public review period from a neighbor who objected to the use, and two comments were received from individuals in support of the proposed use.
 Please see attachment 7.